richardturn/forest/README.md

 ### Summary
  I have used Laravel Breeze for the scaffold, to quickly have a good-looking design.
 For my local development environment i use Laravel Valet.

-The application assumes the sqlite database is located in the database folder.
+The application assumes the sqlite database is located in the database folder with the name forest.sqlite.
 Upon connecting, I take a distinct of the NWCG_REPORTING_AGENCY, NWCG_REPORTING_UNIT_ID and NWCG_REPORTING_UNIT_NAME, as well as the count of the number of fires.
 I paginate this data and then use it to display all unique forests for the main index.

 I have added a show for the agency, which takes the unit id and connects to the NWCG_UnitIDActive_20170109 to return additional information of the Unit, this has been added as a model.